 How we use this information

-- provide access to a library lending and request service through the Single Library management system
+- provide access to a library lending and request service through our national library system

-- provide overdue reminders, request notices etc. to members
+- provide reminders, notices, updates and information on services and events etc. to members

-- enable you to access third party services - which we subscribe to nationally or locally - if you register with them
+- enable you to access third party library related services

 - allow use of printing services